Festschrift on the Anniversary of the Roman Empire, 16 January 27 BC.

 The Western Empire continued until 4 September 476, when Romulus Augustus (what a name, combining one of the traditional founders of Rome with Octavian its first emperor!) was deposed deposed by the Germanic king Odoacer and never succeeded.
 So he was the last Western Roman Emperor.
 Well, sort of.
 His father, Flavius Orestes, was appointed by Julius Nepos as a senior general officer, magister militum, working with the Germanic foederati.
 The foederati -- see the word federal in there? -- were non-Roman tribes bound by a treaty (foedus) where though they weren't citizens they weren't colonies either.
 But they had to supply troops to Rome, and by this time the Western Roman military relied heavily on them.
 Orestes struck a deal with a Germanic foederati king, Odoacer, to overthrow Julius Nepos, which they did on 28 August 475 in Ravenna, which had become the Western capital in 402.
 Nepos fled to, guess where, Dalmatia, same as old Diocletian.
 Orestes put his son Romulus Augustus on the throne though he was barely a teen.
 But then Odoacer turned on Orestes and captured and killed him on 28 August 476, then deposed Romulus on 4 September 476, though letting him live in consideration of his young age.
 The Roman Senate, acting for Odoacer, asked the Eastern Emperor Zeno to reunite the Empire, but Zeno said Julius Nepos was the rightful ruler, yet allowed Odoacer to rule in Zeno's name though Nepos was recognised as Emperor.

 So, you could say Julius Nepos was the last Western Emperor too.
 Nepos, btw, was killed in exile by his own soldiers, caught in the middle of his own efforts to retake power from Odoacer and the efforts of the Emperor before him, Glycerius, to exact revenge.
-Glycerius was not a rightful Emperor, having been appointed by a previous magister militum, Gundobad, rather than the rightful appointer, the Eastern Emperor Leo I, who eventually appointed his nephew Nepos (hence the name).
+Glycerius was not a rightful Emperor, having been appointed by a previous magister militum, Gundobad, rather than the rightful appointer, the Eastern Emperor Leo I, who eventually appointed his nephew Nepos (from which we get out word nepotism).
 Glycerius surrendered to him without a fight, Gundobad having abandoned him, in consideration for which Nepos made him bishop of Salona, Dalmatia.
 When Nepos was killed 25 April 480, Odoacer, who wasn't even a Nicene Christian but an Arian, made him bishop of Milan, Ambrose's old seat.
 Helluva deal.

 Ah yes, bishops in a direct line of succession from the Apostles.

 The Eastern Empire considered itself and called itself Roman to the end.
-Latin was for some time its official language, though Greek was used outside the court and eventually became official.
+Latin was for some time its official language, as we saw in Emperor Maurice's official name, though Greek was used outside the court and eventually became official.
 Yet in Rome, the elite spoke Greek, though in time that passed too.
 Each half, while sharing many common elements, took on its own culture even though the Roman borrowed much from the Greek, and the eventual prominence of each's language both symbolises and contributes to the outcome.

 The East outlasted the West by about a thousand years.
 It continued until its defeat by the Ottomans in 1453.
 The Ottoman Empire itself lasted from 1299 to 1922 when the British Empire, having won World War I, partioned it into the Middle Eastern countries that are in the news almost daily right now.